 We are an "emerging growth company" (EGC) as defined in the JOBS Act.
 For as long as we continue to be an EGC, we may take advantage of exemptions from various reporting requirements applicable to other public companies that are not EGCs, including (i) not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002 (the Sarbanes-Oxley Act), (ii) reduced disclosure obligations regarding executive compensation in our periodic reports, registration statements and proxy statements, and (iii) exemptions from the requirements of holding nonbinding advisory stockholder votes on executive compensation and stockholder approval of any golden parachute payments not approved previously.
-We could be an EGC for up to five years following the completion of our IPO, although circumstances could cause us to lose that status earlier, including if we are deemed to be a "large accelerated filer," which occurs when the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior May 31, or if we have total annual gross revenue of \$1.07 billion or more during any fiscal year before that time, in which cases we no longer would be an EGC as of the following November 30, or if we issue more than \$1.0 billion in non-convertible debt during the prior three-year period before that time, in which case we no longer would be an EGC immediately.
-Even after we no longer qualify as an EGC, we still may qualify as a "smaller reporting company," as such term is defined in Rule 12b-2 under the Exchange Act of 1934, as amended (the Exchange Act), which would allow us to take advantage of many of the same exemptions from disclosure requirements, including not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act and reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements.
-We cannot predict if investors will find our common stock less attractive becau the date that we are no longer an "emerging growth company" or affirmatively and irrevocably opt out of the exemption provided by Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the Securities Act), upon issuance of a new or revised accounting standard that applies to our financial statements and that has a different effective date for public and private companies, we will disclose the date on which adoption is required for non-EGCs and the date on which we will adopt the recently issued accounting standard.
+We could be an EGC for up to five years following the completion of our IPO, although circumstances could cause us to lose that status earlier, including if we are deemed to be a "large accelerated filer," which occurs when the market value of our common stock that is held by non-affiliates exceeds \$700 million as of the prior May 31, or if we have total annual gross revenue of \$1.07 billion or more during any fiscal year before that time, in which case we no longer would be an EGC as of the following November 30, or if we issue more than \$1.0 billion in non-convertible debt during the prior three year period before that time, in which case we no longer would be an EGC, we still may qualify as a "smaller reporting company," as such term is defined in Rule 12b-2 under the Exchange Act of 1934, as amended (the Exchange Act), which would allow us to take advantage of many of the same exemptions from disclosure enguirements, including not being required to comply with the auditor attestation requirements.
+We cannot predict if investors will find our common stock less attractive because we may rely on these exemptions.
+If some investors find our common stock less attractive as a result, there may be a less-active trading market for our common stock and our share price may be more volatile.

 Under the JOBS Act, EGCs also may delay adopting new or revised accounting standards until such time as those standards apply to private companies.
 We have elected to take advantage of the benefits of this extended transition period.
 Our financial statements may therefore not be comparable to those of companies that comply with such new or revised accounting standards.
-Until
+Until the date that we are no longer an "emerging growth company" or affirmatively and irrevocably opt out of the exemption provided by Section 7(a)(2)(B) of the Securities Act of 1933, as amended (the Securities Act), upon issuance of a new or revised accounting standard that applies to our financial statements and that has a different effective date for public and private companies, we will disclose the date on which adoption is required for non-EGCs and the date on which we will adopt the recently issued accounting standard.